STI

 Everyone is at risk of contracting an STI at some point in their lives, and even more so if they are sexually active.

-- Protect yourself by using protective devices;
+- Protect yourself by using protective means;

 - Get screened regularly;